pedroelbanquero/functional_information_conjecture/README.md

 ## BFE, Bestia Funcional Encoder

+A example to extrapolate information to a 6 polinomy

 ### n = (2|3)^e + (2|3)^d + x * 6 + [0..6]

+In this example of encoding when the machine can encode with functions of 2 or 3 bases, all information near any polynomy allways will be encoded better in a functional way down the entropy of shannon limits .

+Maybe if inteligen system cam choose the bes codification for each kind of pattern we can encode the information as a layers of functional information and not as the obersver view the information.
+Generating again the observable information from the function .

 ### If x  == next out sequence, then :